zhullyb/monyhar/monyhar/extensions/docs/extension_tests.md

 chrome.test API in order to perform assertions and break the test into subtests.

 The advantage to this type of test is that it "really" uses the API.
-The API is being called by an extension installed in the Chromium browser, just as it would be by a real-world extension.
+The API is being called by an extension installed in the Monyhar browser, just as it would be by a real-world extension.
 This also exercises the extension bindings code and renderer-side processing, which is not exercised by (browser-side) API unit tests.
 However, these tests are also frequently more expensive, flakier,